AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex4.md

 ![Data Ingestion](./images/home.png)

-Before you continue, make sure you are in the **Production Prod (VA7)** environment in the blue line on top of your screen.
+Before you continue, make sure you are in the **Production Prod** environment in the blue line on top of your screen.

 In the menu on the left side, go to **Segments**.